HooJohn/boss-agent/RUNNING_WITH_LOCAL_MODELS.md

 *   **Connection Errors:**
     *   Double-check the `OPENAI_BASE_URL`.
 Ensure it matches the IP and port LMStudio is serving on, including the `/v1` suffix.
-    *   Verify that LMStudio is serving on your local network IP, not just `localhost`, if `ii-agent` is running in a container or WSL.
+    *   Verify that LMStudio is serving on your local network IP, not just `localhost`, if `boss-agent` is running in a container or WSL.
     *   Check your firewall settings to ensure connections to the LMStudio port are allowed.
 *   **Model Not Found / Incorrect Model:**
     *   Ensure the `--model-name` matches the identifier LMStudio expects.
 This is often displayed in the LMStudio server log or UI when you select a model to serve.
 *   **LMStudio Logs:** Check the LMStudio server logs for any error messages or information about incoming requests.

-By following these steps, you can leverage the power of local LLMs with `ii-agent` for development, testing, or offline use.
+By following these steps, you can leverage the power of local LLMs with `boss-agent` for development, testing, or offline use.